Linus4/eldritchinstinct/main.typ

 === Magic Points

-You start with *Magic Points (MP)* equal to your WIL.
+You start with *Magic Points (MP)* equal to your WIL and regenerate 1 MP per hour in the game world.
 You can spend MP to cast spells.
-You regenerate 1 MP per hour in the game world.

 === Mythos Knowledge

-You start with 0 *Mythos Knowledge (MK)*.
-You can gain more through encounters with the Mythos and by studying tomes.
+Each PC starts with 0 *Mythos Knowledge (MK)* and gains more through encounters with the Mythos and by studying tomes.
 You can spend 5 MK to re-roll a damage roll or save (unless it is a critical fail).

 === Inventory